 Something many freelancers enjoy most about their work is the flexible work environment.
 For example, you can set up a workspace in a coffee shop one day and decide to use a coworking space the next.
 The growing number of open Wi-Fi hotspots makes it much easier than it once was to work from anywhere.

 But, open Wi-Fi networks can also leave you at risk for a man-in-the-middle (MitM) attack.
-When it happens, victims believe they’re using the Wi-Fi network normally, but there’s a hacker acting as an intermediary that receives all the transmitted information.
+When it happens, victims believe they’re using the Wi-Fi network normally, but a hacker acts as an intermediary that receives all the transmitted information.

-Some hackers also set up open Wi-Fi hotspots that are almost identical to the names of secured Wi-Fi hotspots that community businesses offer.
+Some hackers also set up open Wi-Fi hotspots almost identical to the names of secured Wi-Fi hotspots that community businesses offer.
 Perhaps there’s a place you like to frequent called Joe’s Coffee.
-When you look at the list of available Wi-Fi options, there may be one called “JoesCoffeeFree” that’s open, and another called “JoesCoffeeGuestUse” that requires a password.
+When you look at the list of available Wi-Fi options, there may be one called “JoesCoffeeFree” that’s open and another called “JoesCoffeeGuestUse” that requires a password.